bajubullet/bajubullet.github.io/about.md

 ### More Information

-Other than programming I like gaming ,travelling and youtube :)
+Other than programming I like gaming, travelling and youtube :).

 ### Contact me